 This questioning has eroded the numerous boundaries that kept women and men stuck in roles dictated to them by culture, religion, and politics.
 But while those boundaries have withered, it delivers a whole new challenge.

 Our current times invite men to no longer rely exclusively on the views of others in answering that question – What does it mean to be a man, today?
 We have the privilege and the duty to delve into our own essence to find suitable answers.
-The responses need to be individual, they need to come from within.
+The responses need to be individual, they need to grasp diversity as an essential part of being human, they need to come from within.
 But those answers also need to find a way into the reality of your life.
 The reality of your family or origin, your own home, your partner and your off-spring, your friends, your professional life.
 We are not atoms, we are part and parcel of ever widening circles of communities.
 We affect them, they affect us.

 One of the most important steps you as a man can make to facilitate your own spiritual and psychological growth is to explore your own emotional landscape, with sincerity and curiosity.
 Most cultures have not encouraged men to do so.
 However, without an embrace of their full humanity men might find it difficult to deepen their own awareness of who they are, what they are and – most importantly – to be of service to themselves, and others.